Desk with Laptop, Calculator, Files and small model of house with epc colours

 If these devices are not listed in the PCDB the assessor has to select the option for a generic gas boiler or a generic MVHR system for example, and this uses poorer efficiency values which result in a lower EPC rating.

-Once we had located the devices and made enquiries as neccesary, we were happy to proceed.
+Once we had located the devices and made enquiries as necessary, we were happy to proceed.

 Air Pressure Testing